garffff-bot/garffff-bot.github.io/content/Web/Common Web Apps/Gitea.md

       - run: wget http://10.8.6.108
 ```

-And ensure if is in the location `.gitea/workflows/ci.yml`.
+And ensure the file is in a location similar to this: `.gitea/workflows/ci.yml`.

 File name can be anything:

 ![[Pasted image 20250605113243.png]]

-Within the settings of the repository, ensure this setting is enabled:
+Within the settings in the repository, ensure this setting is enabled:

 ![[Pasted image 20250605113342.png]]